-Zappos.com is an online shoe and apparel store whose mission is to deliver happiness through a philosophy of providing exemplary customer service.
-Because of this commitment to their customers, Zappo's is now the gold standard for customer service.
+Zappos.com is an online shoe and apparel store whose mission is to deliver happiness through a philosophy of providing exemplary customer service to WOW! customers.
+Ever wonder if your organization could do the same?

 6. Acknowledge past giving.